kaleidawave/kaleidawave.github.io/src/posts/a-preview-of-the-checker.md

 ### The aims/direction of the project
 Two things:
 1) It is not aimed at being one-to-one parity with TSC.
-I made the [point last year](/posts/introducing-ezno/#types-and-typescript) that TypeScript's implementation of `any` (and its other backdoors behaviours) make doing type based optimisations and full type safety impossible.
+I made the [point last year](/posts/introducing-ezno/#types-and-typescript) that TypeScript's implementation of `any` (and its other *backdoor* behaviours) make doing type based optimisations and full type safety impossible.
 Later in the post, you will also see a benefit of its divergence that is not present in TSC. **In my opinion, 90% of TSC features' are great, so the aim is to be able to use existing syntax and not to break things in a bad way**.
 2) Following on from 1) this is an experimental project.
 I want to explore new techniques and make previously not possible things possible!
 Building it from scratch makes it a lot more fun and easier to build for me.

 **There is still a lot to do, a lot of JS features are still unimplemented**.
 I am only human 😀, while I can implement features quickly, some others things will require time (also not to overwhelm myself).